keptn/keptn/usecases/production-deployments/README.md

             subset: v1
     ```

-1. To see if the new version works properly we only want 10% of the traffic to be redirected to that version initially.
-To that end, we modify the `virtual-service-canary.yml` in the `k8s-deploy-production` repository and apply it.
+1. To see if the new version works properly, 10% of the traffic can be redirected to that version.
+Therefore, it is necessary to modify the `virtual-service-canary.yml` in the `keptn/repositories/k8s-deploy-production/istio` repository and to apply it.

     ```console
     $ pwd